 I. Department of Public Safety (DPS) Criminal History Checks

 The CCH verification log is required by the DPS to track CCH requests.
-The log is maintained by regional and State points of contact for conducting the initial CCH from Audit to Audit.
-Regional points of contact keep a copy of the VR1510 received from requestors in a confidential and secure location.
-Regional points of contact are also responsible for maintaining the CCH verification log and submitting monthly CCH verification logs to the State Office Program Specialist(s) for CCH.
+The log is maintained by State Office points of contact for conducting the initial CCH from Audit to Audit.
+State Office points of contact keep a copy of the VR1510 received from requestors in a confidential and secure location.
 The CCH verification log should contain the following:

 Name of customer and purpose of CCH;